Intlekt/dockers-config/README.md

-# dockers-config
+# Dockers config

-Other repos requires some docker images built from this repo.
+Other repos require some docker images built from this repo.
 This images are published on [github container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

 ## Build dockers